 National Grid owns and operates the NTS and we have a duty to plan and develop the system in an economic and efficient manner.
 This document describes our approach to planning and developing the NTS in accordance with our duties as a gas transporter and other statutory obligations relating to safety and environmental matters.

-We publish this document in accordance with Special Condition 7B of National Grid’s Gas Transporter Licence (the Licence).
-Special Condition 7B requires us to maintain a Transmission Planning Code (TPC) that describes the methodology we use to:
+We publish this document in accordance with Special Condition 9.11 of National Grid’s Gas Transporter Licence (the Licence).
+Special Condition 9.11 Part B has three requirements for the Transmission Planning Code (TPC), firstly it requires us to maintain a TPC that:

+must cover all material technical aspects relating to the planning and development of the pipeline system to which this licence relates that may have a material impact on persons connected to or using (or intending to connect to or use) that pipeline system.

-determine the physical capability of the system
+Secondly that the TPC describes the methodology for determining the physical capability of the pipeline system to which this licence relates that specifies in detail how the licensee takes into account:

-inform parties, wishing to connect to and use the NTS, of the key factors affecting the planning and development of the system.
+its Entry Capacity release obligations pursuant to Special Condition 3.13 and its Exit Capacity release obligations pursuant to Special Condition 9.13

+the amount of capacity that may technically be transferred or traded between NTS Entry Points

+the impact of incremental gas flows on the capability of the pipeline system to which this licence relates at each NTS Entry Point and each NTS Exit Point

+the Statutory Network Security Standard.

+The third and final requirement is that the TPC must include the detailed planning assumptions that the licensee uses in respect of:

+the likely developments it expects in the patterns of the supply of gas to, and the demand for gas from, the pipeline system to which the licence relates

+the likely developments it expects in the levels of the supply of gas through and the demand for gas from that pipeline system

+the likely operation of the pipeline system to which the licence relates for any given pattern or level of supply of gas or demand for gas.

 We must comply with the TPC in planning and developing the NTS.
 We must also review the TPC at least every two years, after consultation with the gas industry.
 Modifications to this code must be approved by the Gas and Electricity Markets Authority (the Authority) before they can be implemented.

 Document structure